Underrated Marvel Comics: See Timely Results

 This second string of X-Men has plenty of adventures to their name, enough to rival the main team.
 With plenty of drama and team building, there’s always room to grow.

-• In New Mutants: Back To School a new generation of mutants come up and the survivors of the old one must step up.
+• In New Mutants: Back To School a new generation of mutants come up with Dani Moonstar leading them.
 Because no matter your life experience, the struggle to come into your own is universal.

-• The followup, New X-Men: Academy X has these new New Mutants come of age in a world that feels more hostile than ever.
+• The followup, New X-Men: Academy X has these new New Mutants come of age.
 Especially when the biggest threats are trying to find comfort in flawed mentors.
+The controversy surrounding that eventually lead to this chapter getting overshadowed by Christopher Yost’s takeover.
+But it is no less full of endearing characters with a strong fanbase.

-• The New Mutants: Dead Souls is a return to form of the Simonson era as they deal with the comedic to heart-wrenching.
+• The New Mutants: Dead Souls is a return to form of the Simonson era.
+They navigate a journey from the comedic to the heart-wrenching.

 Madrox The Multiple Man